Ruqayya bint Ali

-Ruqayya bint ʿAlī (رُقَيَّة بِنْت عَلِيّ) was a daughter of the first Imam, Ali ibn Abi Talib.
+Ruqayya bint Ali (رُقَيَّة بِنْت عَلِيّ) was a daughter of Ali, the cousin and son-in-law of the Islamic prophet Muhammad, the first Shia Imam and the fourth Rashidun caliph.
 She is considered an Alid saint, her mother is Al-Sahba bint Rabi'a.
-She is claimed to be a full-sister of Abbas ibn Ali on a name plate (shown in the image on the right) in her mashhad (shrine) in Cairo, where she is traditionally considered to be a patron saint.
-Her shrine in Cairo is still used as an oratory where vows and intercessionary prayers to her are offered.Egypt is known to claim many people are buried there, but the Iranian religious authorities confirmed the correct place of burial is in Lahore, Pakistan.
+She is claimed to be a full-sister of Abbas ibn Ali.
+The Bibi Pak Daman is where many believe to be the mausoleum of Ruqayya bint Ali.
+There is also a shrine in Cairo still used as an oratory where vows and intercessionary prayers to her are offered.
+Egypt is known to claim many people are buried there, but the Iranian religious authorities confirmed the correct place of burial is the Bibi Pak Daman in Lahore, Pakistan.

-There is also a shrine in Lahore (Pakistan) called Bibi Pak Daman (Urdu: بی بی پاکدامن Bībī Pāk Dāman) which locals believe to be the mausoleum of Ruqayya bint Ali.